camunda/camunda/docs/src/introduction/quickstart.md

 The process describes a sequential flow of three tasks *Collect Money*, *Fetch Items* and *Ship Parcel*.
-If you open the `order-process.bpmn` file in a text editor you will see that every task has type defined in the XML.
+If you open the `order-process.bpmn` file in a text editor you will see that every task has type defined in the XML which is later used as job type.

 ```
 <!-- [...] -->